marcduiker/building-a-resilient-workflow-with-durable-functions/README.md

 A satellite is continuously scanning the skies for these NEOs.
 The satellite transmits its findings to ground stations which in turn send the data to Azure.

-It's your job to ensure the incoming data is stored, analyzed to assess the risk of impact, and to notify the required organizations of this risk and possible counter-measures (think of Armageddon).
+It's your job to ensure the incoming data is analyzed to assess the risk of impact, stored, and to notify the required organizations of this risk and possible counter-measures (think Armageddon style).

 ## Technical solution

 You are tasked with implementing the solution using Azure Functions.
 The reason behind this is that the number of detected NEOs changes heavily over time.
 And when nothing is being detected XASA prefers not paying for any infrastructure.

-The NEO data (of type`DetectedNEOEvent`) looks as follows:
+The NEO data (of type `DetectedNEOEvent`) looks as follows:

 ```json
 {